What Marketing Strategy Gave Gymshark Such Rapid Growth?

 Great content sells great apparel.

-Launch 4–6 SKUs at a time.
+Launch 4–6 SKUs at a time, then improve based on real customer data.

-✔ Lesson 5: Let your creators co-develop products
+✔ Lesson 5: Let creators co-develop products

 • fit